 Dr. Tom Harbin is an experienced glaucomatologist, author and speaker.
 He received his BA from Vanderbilt University and MD from Cornell University Medical College in 1970.
 He served his residency at Johns Hopkins’ Wilmer Institute followed by a glaucoma fellowship at Washington University.
-He joined Eye Consultants of Atlanta in 1975 and continues to practice there.
+He joined Eye Consultants of Atlanta in 1975 and retired after 42 years.
 He entered the Georgia State Executive MBA program in 1989 and received his MBA in 1991.
 He served on the clinical faculty at Emory for 20 years and currently holds the title of Emeritus Clinical Professor.

 Lectureships include delivering the keynote address at the Henry Ford Health System’s annual meeting of the Department of Ophthalmology and the Susruta Lecture at the Wilmer Residents Annual Meeting.
 He has served as President of the Georgia Society of Ophthalmology and Trustee at Large of the American Academy of Ophthalmology.
-He chaired the board of Piedmont Hospital and Piedmont Healthcare System in Atlanta and serves on the Academy’s Senior Ophthalmologist Committee.
+He chaired the board of Piedmont Hospital and Piedmont Healthcare System in Atlanta and served on the Academy’s Senior Ophthalmologist Committee until 2022.

 Dr. Harbin lives in Atlanta with his wife Ellen.
 They have two children and five grandchildren.

 Dr. Harbin: Personal Journey

 I practiced as a glaucoma specialist at Eye Consultants of Atlanta for 42 years.
 I treated many patients with glaucoma but also cataracts and other eye diseases.